driedwater/THE-SHRINE/inf1003/inf1003_notes/Jacob - INF1003 Notes.md

 ## q1

 a.
 Missing the final exam implies you will not pass the course
+ans: if miss then fail
 b.
 Having Covid-19 or missing the final exam implies you will not pass the course
+ans: if have covid, then fail or if miss, then fail

 |$p$|$q$|$r$|$¬r$|$p → ¬r$|$q → ¬r$|$(p → ¬r) ∨ (q→ ¬r)$|$(p ∨ q) → ¬r$ (wrong)|
 |---|---|---|----|--------|--------|--------------------|--------------|